 This sounds great!
 How do I start?

-If you have an idea for a project and are interested in finding out if it will work, go online (May 1-Sept 1, 2021) and fill out the pre-application form.
+- If you (or your landscaper) have an idea for a project and are interested in finding out if it will work, go online and apply on or after March 1, 2024.

-The xeriscaping project must be a minimum of 46 m² in area for a residential property or 90 m² for a multi-family/condo, business or institutional property.
+- The xeriscaping project must be a minimum of 46 m² in area for a residential property.

-Please apply BEFORE you've started your landscape project if possible.
+- Please apply BEFORE you've started your landscape project if possible.
 Already started?
 Apply anyways and we can chat about whether or not your project is eligible.
 If your landscaping is underway or complete, you may be asked to make changes to your landscape (to comply with bylaws) in order to qualify.

-- If the yard area is less than 46 m² for residential or less than 90 m² for a condo, business/institution, but the intent is to xeriscape the entire area (e.g. whole front yard or whole back yard), the project would still be considered for the program.
+- If the yard area is less than 46 m² , but the intent is to xeriscape the entire area (e.g. whole front yard or whole back yard), the project would still be eligible for the program.